PDXChinese/pdxchinese.github.io/_pages/healthfair.md

 [>> Volunteer Signup](https://docs.google.com/forms/d/e/1FAIpQLSeJYipa3OUz_8UzsMEo-RfszI24rih7jmD1PnEORJGSVjjlKQ/viewform?usp=sf_link)
 [>> Tabling Map](https://res.cloudinary.com/dhngj18do/image/upload/f_auto,q_auto/v1/images/activities/healthfair2024b)

 <code style="color:green">Strongly encourage taking the MAX Red Line or Blue Line.
 The Oregon Zoo is just a couple of minutes' walk from the Washington Park station.
+For people living on west side, use the Beaverton Creek Park & Ride located at SW 153rd Ave and Millikan Way.
+There are usually spaces available in this lot at all times.
 If you decide to drive, carpooling is also a great idea.
 We will assist with parking payment through the Parking Kitty application.
 Please write down your plate number and the Zone number posted nearby and give to the volunteer near the registration desk.</code>

 Health is of utmost importance to everyone, from the youth navigating between two cultures, to the parents shouldering the responsibilities of raising a family, and certainly to the elderly who strive to age gracefully.
 The health fair is dedicated to the well-being of the entire community.